 Don’t Think Twice It’s Alright – Bob Dylan

 One of Bob Dylan’s more personal songs, the intricate fingerpicking in this tune lends a unique quality to lyrics about love gone wrong.
-Have a listen and you’ll quickly find out why this made our list of best guitar songs.
+Have a listen and you’ll quickly find out what makes this a timeless classic.

 Alice’s Restaurant – Arlo Guthrie

 Many audiences wonder if Arlo made up the verses on the spot.
 In any case, the 16 bar guitar loop is the jumping-off point for a lengthy political rant that anyone with a sense of humor can enjoy.